agile-ts/documentation/docs/main/Installation.md

 ### 🚀 Quick Start

-To make your start as easy as possible, we have prepared some quick start guides.
+To make your start as frictionless as possible, we have prepared some quick start guides for you.
-You can follow these to get AgileTs up and running without wasting any time.
+You can follow these guides to get AgileTs up and running in your without wasting any time.
-Below you find _Quick Start Guides_ for already supported UI-Frameworks.
+Below you find quick start guides for already supported UI-Frameworks.

 - [React / React-Native](../quick_start/React.md)
 - [Vue](../quick_start/Vue.md)